smudugal/PebblePingCompanion/README.md

-#PebblePing
+#PebblePingCompanion

+PebblePingCompanion is the android companion app to PebblePing.

-PebblePing will allow you to "ping" your phone in case you misplaced it.
+These apps will allow you to "ping" your phone in case you misplaced it.

 The intention is to have the Pebble app make the phone "ring" to broadcast the phone's presence.

-Currently, this contains the Android companion app that will work with the Pebble app.